 Global transportation is both a core business sector and a powerful legacy for the Libra Group.
 For nearly 40 years the Logothetis family has been involved in every aspect of the shipping market - ownership, commercial management and technical management.
 We have also secured many cargo contracts and formed joint ventures with cargo interests.
 This activity gave us an international footprint and a precious insight into global commercial cultures.

 We have traditionally bought and sold vessels according to market cycles, but even when we sold the vast majority of our shipping fleet between 2004 and 2007 we maintained an unshakable long term commitment to the market.
 In December 2009 our ship owning and management company, Lomar, re-entered shipping at scale with the landmark acquisition of the Allocean Group and its fleet of 26 vessels.
-In the ensuing years we acquired over 70 vessels for just over $1 billion, including orders for over 20 modern, fuel-efficient new bulk carriers and container ships from Chinese shipyards.
-Today our fleet stands at over 60 vessels.
+In the ensuing years we acquired over 90 vessels for approaching $1.5 billion, including orders for over 25 modern, fuel-efficient new bulk carriers and container ships from Chinese shipyards.
+In August 2014 we sold all our offshore vessels.
+Today our fleet stands at approaching 80 ships.

 - Global Reach